thomas-compagnoni/iOthello/README.md

 # [iOthello](https://github.com/ThomasMind/iOthello)

-Welcome to Othello-AI, a project which includes basic functions to play Othello, a GUI to help the user-experience and, above all, the implementation of Machine Learning for an AI-Bot. *Ready to beat it?*
+Welcome to iOthello, a project which leverages the power of machine learning to create an AI-Bot for Othello.
+It includes a GUI to play against it.
+*Ready to beat it?*

 The game is simple to understand, however if you don't know the rules [here's a brief summary](https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english).